Matrix resolvent and the discrete KdV hierarchy: Introduction

-One of the authors D.Y. is grateful to Youjin Zhang and Don Zagier for their advising.
-Most part of the work of D.Y. was done when he was a post-doc at MPIM, Bonn; he thanks MPIM for excellent working conditions and financial supports.
+{\bf Acknowledgements.} We would like to thank the anonymous referee for valuable suggestions and constructive comments that improve a lot the presentation of the paper.
+One of the authors D.Y. is grateful to Youjin Zhang and Don Zagier for their advising, and to Giulio Ruzza for helpful discussions.
+Part of the work of~D.Y. was done when he was a post-doc at MPIM, Bonn; he thanks MPIM for excellent working conditions and financial supports.